HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site.md

 ### Assumptions & dependencies
 <!-- Required -->

-*What capabilities / milestones do we expect to be in place at the beginning of work on this milestone?*
+*What capabilities / milestones do we expect to be in place by the completion of work on this milestone?*

-- [ ] **Front-end Planning:** Determines the language, framework, and deployment service used to build and host the site.
+- [ ] **[Front-end Planning](https://github.com/HHS/grants-equity/issues/49):** Determines the language, framework, and deployment service used to build and host the site.
-- [ ] **Developer Tools:** Establishes a suite of tools used to ensure the quality and security of the site codebase.
+- [ ] **[Developer Tools](https://github.com/HHS/grants-equity/issues/50):** Establishes a suite of tools used to ensure the quality and security of the site codebase.
-- [ ] **beta.grants.gov Domain:** Secures access to the `beta.grants.gov` domain which is where the site will be hosted.
+- [ ] **[beta.grants.gov Domain](https://github.com/HHS/grants-equity/issues/51):** Secures access to the `beta.grants.gov` domain which is where the site will be hosted.
-- [ ] **Authority to Operate (ATO):** Ensures that the site and the infrastructure that hosts it are comply with the Software Security Plan for the legacy grants.gov site.
+- [ ] **[Security Approval](https://github.com/HHS/grants-equity/issues/53):** Ensures that the site and the infrastructure that hosts it are comply with HHS security standards and practices.
-- [ ] **Infrastructure-as-Code:** Programmatically provisions the resources needed to deploy and host this site.
+- [ ] **[Infrastructure-as-Code](https://github.com/HHS/grants-equity/issues/123):** Programmatically provisions the resources needed to deploy and host this site.
-- [ ] **Front-end CI/CD:** Sets up a CI/CD pipeline that will be used to test and publish code changes to the site.
+- [ ] **[Front-end CI/CD](https://github.com/orgs/HHS/projects/12/views/3?pane=issue&itemId=31950276):** Sets up a CI/CD pipeline that will be used to test and publish code changes to the site.
-- [ ] **Foundational UI:** Determines the UI framework that the site will adopt before launch.
+- [ ] **[Foundational UI](https://github.com/HHS/grants-equity/issues/60):** Determines the UI framework that the site will adopt before launch.
-- [ ] **Web Analytics:** Enables tracking key success metrics for this milestone, e.g. site traffic and number of unique visitors.
+- [ ] **[Web Analytics](https://github.com/HHS/grants-equity/issues/63):** Enables tracking key success metrics for this milestone, e.g. site traffic and number of unique visitors.

-*Are there any notable capabilities / milestones do NOT we expect to be in place at the beginning of work on this milestone?*
+*Are there any notable capabilities / milestones do NOT we expect to be in place by the completion of work on this milestone?*

 - [x] **Internationalization:** While there will be content delivered within this milestone that needs to be translated in the future, we do not expect to have a framework for managing translations set up by the time this milestone is delivered.
 - [x] **CMS:** While in the long-term we may want to support a Content Management Service (CMS) that allows non-technical users to update and manage copy for the website, we do not expect a CMS to be selected and implemented when we launch this site.